010001000100000101000001/fightvault/README.md

 ## Project Overview

-FightVault is a blog designed for MMA and combat sports enthusiasts.
-It aims to bring together a community of passionate individuals who share a love for all things martial arts.
+FightVault is a blog designed for mixed martial arts and combat sports enthusiasts.
+It aims to bring together a community of passionate people who share a love for martial arts and combat sports.
 The platform is dedicated to providing a space where fans can write, read, and learn about their favorite sports and fighters.
 FightVault strives to offer an engaging experience, from in-depth articles, to the latest news and event coverage.
 Over time we hope it can grow to a place where we interview fighters and expand a section where users can watch and share media content.

 ## User Stories